Leveraging Simcenter Engineering to gain 15 percent increase in ride comfort while maintaining handling

 Rather than invest in simulation tools and learn by trial-and-error, Loncin partnered with Siemens Digital Industries Software for both testing services and software.
 The partnership with Siemens helped Loncin achieve its desired balance between ride comfort and handling from the ground up.

 Loncin engineers visited the Siemens office in Italy for an intensive week of knowledge transfer, testing and training with Simcenter™ Engineering.
-Simcenter Engineering services are part of Xcelerator, the comprehensive and integrated portfolio of software and services from Siemens Digital Industries Software.
+Simcenter Engineering services are part of Siemens Xcelerator business paltform of software, hardware and services.

 The first step was to determine how to define the metrics of the vehicle, including acceleration, comfort and handling.
 Once these metrics were determined, Siemens and Loncin worked together to build simulation models that would enable them to objectively evaluate and optimize the performance of Loncin’s EV components.
 Simcenter Engineering and the Loncin team worked together on a step-by-step approach for accurately modeling vehicle subsystems, such as suspensions, upper body structural flexibility and tires, which would be integrated into the vehicle model.